Mick Jones (The Clash guitarist): Big Audio Dynamite

-Leaving General Public behind, in 1984 Jones formed Big Audio Dynamite with film director Don Letts, who had directed various Clash videos and later the Clash documentary Westway to the World (2000).
-The band's debut studio album This Is Big Audio Dynamite was released the following year, with the song "E=MC²" getting heavy rotation in dance clubs, and both singles "Medicine Show" and "E=MC2" charting in the UK.
+Leaving General Public behind, Jones formed Big Audio Dynamite in 1984 with film director Don Letts, who had directed various Clash music videos and later the Clash documentary Westway to the World (2000).
+The band's debut studio album, This Is Big Audio Dynamite, was released the following year, with the song "E=MC²" getting heavy rotation in dance clubs, and both singles, "Medicine Show" and "E=MC2", charting in the UK.

 For Big Audio Dynamite's second studio album, No. 10, Upping St. (1986), Jones reunited with Strummer.
 Together, the two wrote several songs on the album, including "Beyond the Pale", "V. Thirteen", and "Sightsee M.C!"; Strummer also co-produced the album.
 Their reunion did not last long, and following that collaboration, the two did not work together again for some time.

 Big Audio Dynamite's third studio album, Tighten Up, Vol. 88 (1988), featured album cover art painted by ex-Clash bassist, Paul Simonon.
 Shortly following its release, Jones developed chickenpox and pneumonia, and spent several months in hospital.
 After his recovery, Jones released one more studio album with Big Audio Dynamite, Megatop Phoenix (1989), before reshuffling the line-up, renaming the band Big Audio Dynamite II and releasing The Globe (1991) album.
-The BAD II line-up had an international #1 hit with their song "Rush", topping the Billboard Modern Rock charts in the U.S. and singles charts in Australia and New Zealand.
+The BAD II line-up had an international No. 1 hit with their song "Rush", topping the Billboard Modern Rock charts in the US and singles charts in Australia and New Zealand.

 In 1990, Jones was featured on Aztec Camera's song "Good Morning Britain", with Roddy Frame.

 The band's line-up was reshuffled again in 1994, and they released the studio album Higher Power (1994) under the name Big Audio.
-In 1995, a greatest hits album, Planet B.A.D. was released as well as a studio album called F-Punk under the original Big Audio Dynamite name.
-A further studio album, Entering a New Ride was recorded in 1997, but was only released on the internet because of a disagreement with Radioactive Records, their then record label.
+In 1995, a greatest hits album, Planet B.A.D., was released as well as a studio album called F-Punk under the original Big Audio Dynamite name.
+A further studio album, Entering a New Ride, was recorded in 1997, but was only released on the internet because of a disagreement with Radioactive Records, their then record label.
 One more "best of" collection, called Super Hits, was released in 1999.

 Jones announced the reuniting of Big Audio Dynamite in January 2011, and they performed at the Lollapalooza music festival in 2011.